Ryuji-Hazama/MapleTree/README.md

 #### File Data Encryption

-&nbsp;&nbsp;&nbsp;&nbsp;If `encrypt=True`, the instance decrypt data when read it, and encrypt data when save it.
+&nbsp;&nbsp;&nbsp;&nbsp;If `encrypt=True`, the instance decrypts data when it is read, and encrypts data when it is saved.
-&nbsp;&nbsp;&nbsp;&nbsp;You need to specify the byte key when you use encryption and the file must be encrypted before read it.
+&nbsp;&nbsp;&nbsp;&nbsp;You need to specify the byte key when you use encryption, and the file must be encrypted.

 ```python
 mapleFile = MapleTree("FileName.mpl", encrypt=True, key=key)